This page summarizes the data sharing and privacy policies of the Solar Forecast Arbiter.

-- Users have complete control over how their organization’s data may be accessed by other users within organizations.
+- Organization administrators have complete control over how their organization’s data may be accessed by other users.

-- Users may delete their organization’s data from the framework at any time.
+- Organization administrators may delete their organization’s data from the Arbiter at any time.

 Each organization contributing data to the framework retains ownership and control of its data.
 Each framework user is a member of an organization and contributes data on behalf of the organization.

 Through the framework web interface or API calls, the user associates data with data access policies.
 These policies allow specific users to access to the data.
 The web interface shows an organization administrator a list of all of the submitted metadata/data it owns and the access roles given to other users.
 Please see the Data Access Control documentation for more information.